Majorana bound states in encapsulated bilayer graphene: BDI-class Majorana pairs

 A similar situation applies to the armchair edge in our encapsulated bilayer.
-The low-energy Hamiltonian Eq. \eqref{Heff} for a nanoribbon with proximitized armchair edges and zero Rashba $\lambda_R = 0$ can be cast into a real form, so its symmetry class {effectively} becomes BDI in this limit, with invariant $\nu^\mathrm{AC}_\mathrm{BDI}\in\mathbb{Z}$.
-A crucial difference with nanowires, however, is that the spinful edge modes along a given armchair edge do not have zero net helicity: the two sectors, blue and red in Fig. \ref{fig:2}(a), have an \textit{equal} (instead of opposite) helicity, determined by the sign of $\lambda_I$.
-As a consequence, the $\mathbb{Z}$ BDI invariant in an armchair edge at $E_Z=0$ (and actually all throughout the white and yellow regions of Fig. \ref{fig:3}) is $\nu^\mathrm{AC}_\mathrm{BDI}=2$, not zero.
+The low-energy Hamiltonian Eq. \eqref{Heff} for a nanoribbon with proximitized armchair edges and zero Rashba $\lambda_R = 0$ can be cast into a real form, so its symmetry class {effectively} becomes BDI in this limit, with invariant $\nu^\mathrm{AC}_\mathrm{BDI}\in\mathbb{Z}$ {when TRS is broken by a finite Zeeman field}.
+A crucial difference with nanowires, however, is that the spinful edge modes along a given armchair edge do not have zero net helicity: {the two pairs of modes in a given edge} have an \textit{equal} (instead of opposite) helicity, determined by the sign of $\lambda_I$ {[see inset in Fig. \ref{fig:2}(a)]}.
+As a consequence, the $\mathbb{Z}$ BDI invariant in an armchair edge {at small $E_Z$} (and actually all throughout the white and yellow regions of Fig. \ref{fig:3}) is $\nu^\mathrm{AC}_\mathrm{BDI}=2$, not zero.
 This has the dramatic implication that \textit{pairs} of localized MBSs will arise at each corner as soon as the zigzag edge becomes insulating, and hence trivial, with zero BDI invariant $\nu^\mathrm{ZZ}_\mathrm{BDI}=0$ (yellow region).
 This phenomenon is shown in Fig. \ref{fig:5}(a).
-In Fig. \ref{fig:5}(b) we see that at finite $\mu$ we can cross from the $\nu^\mathrm{AC}_\mathrm{BDI}=2$ regime (yellow region) to the conventional D-class $\nu^\mathrm{AC}_\mathrm{D}=\nu^\mathrm{AC}_\mathrm{BDI}=1$ regime (salmon-colored region), whereupon the number of MBSs per edge is halved, from two to one, following a band inversion.
+In Fig. \ref{fig:5}(b) we see that at finite $\mu$ we can cross from the $\nu^\mathrm{AC}_\mathrm{BDI}=2$ regime (yellow region, {metallic armchair}) to the conventional D-class $\nu^\mathrm{AC}_\mathrm{D}=\nu^\mathrm{AC}_\mathrm{BDI}=1$ regime (salmon-colored region, {spinless helical armchair}), whereupon the number of MBSs per edge is halved, from two to one, following a band inversion.
 Degenerate BDI-class MBSs are expected to survive as near-zero modes if the BDI-breaking effect of Rashba coupling $\lambda_R$ on the armchair edge states is finite but small, as is the case for typical experimental values of $\lambda_R\sim 1-5$ meV, see Fig. \ref{fig:5}(f).
 In contrast, increasing $\lambda_R$ leaves the MBSs in the salmon-colored region completely unaffected in large enough samples, see Fig. \ref{fig:5}(d), since in this case the D-class armchair edge remains topologically non-trivial.